prebid/prebid.github.io/prebid-server/features/pbs-uscustomlogic.md

 - Is moduleM allowed to enrich the request with EIDs?

-The difference is that instead of the GPP interpretation logic being coded into the module, this module allows publishers to come up with their own interpretations.
-As you'll see, this is powerful but complicated.
+The difference is that instead of the GPP interpretation logic being coded into the module, it allows publishers and their lawyers to come up with their own interpretations.
+As you'll see, this powerful but complicated.

 ## Using the US Custom Logic Privacy Module

-Here are the steps need to activate the module within Prebid Server:
+Some decisions are needed to activate the module within Prebid Server:

 1. The PBS host company needs to decide whether to enable this privacy module globally, per-account, or both.
-1. The host company needs to decide whether to link this privacy module to Activity Controls globally.
+1. The host company also needs to decide whether to link this privacy module to Activity Controls globally.
 1. Publishers may ask the host company to override Activity Control defaults, including which activities use the module.

 ### Enabling the US Custom Logic Module